dcj/ansible-kubeadm-cluster/README.md

 * Full network connectivty exists between the machines, and the Ansible control machine (e.g. your computer)
 * The machines have access to the Internet
 * You are Ansible-knowledgable, can ssh into all the machines, and can sudo with no password prompt
+* Make sure your machines are time-synchronized, and that you understand their firewall configuration and status

 ## Configuration